lvxchild/FLOB-weather/README.md

   -thursday 14 january 2021- The temperature will be around 4.92, with a minimum of 4.92, and a maximum of 4.92.
 Weather of the day: Clear.
 The wind velocity will be around 0.3.
 Finally, the chance of raining in this day is 0

 ## Prerequisites
-This app should work on every CLI, but because it uses OpenWeather API you have to register on their [website](https://openweathermap.org/) ( if you are not) to get the API Key required ( although the company offers paid plans, there is also a free one, and it works perfectly fine for this app).
+This app uses **curl** and **jq**, it also uses OpenWeather API so you have to register on their [website](https://openweathermap.org/) to get the API Key required ( although the company offers paid plans, there is also a free one, and it works perfectly fine for this app).

 ## Installation
 The installation process is pretty easy: